anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/02-hello-world.md

 println("Hello World")
 ```

-At the Console, you should see the output similar to the following:
+At the Console, you should see the output similar to the following (the lines starting with `[info]` only appear when you run the program for the first time, please ignore them):
 ![](/scala-intro_assets/02-hello-world/CleanShot%202022-08-04%20at%2023.30.59@2x.png)

 Congratulations!
 You've written your first program!
 Now let's see what it is made of.